SAP Cloud Integration – External Version Management of Artifacts

-SAP Cloud Platform Integration version 2.53.x or 3.11.x adds enhancement to artifacts download, using which you can externally version manage the artifacts resources with a version management system of your choice.
-SAP Cloud Platform Integration already has an inbuilt linear version management functionality.
+SAP Cloud Integration version 2.53.x or 3.11.x adds enhancement to artifacts download, using which you can externally version manage the artifacts resources with a version management system of your choice.
+SAP Cloud Integration already has an inbuilt linear version management functionality.
 For customers who need advanced capabilities like branching, tagging etc., this enhancement allows for usage of external version management systems in a simplified manner.

 This blog explains about the changes to artifacts download and how makes use of GIT version management in Eclipse IDE as an example.

-In the past, whenever you download multiple artifacts (mass download) from the Design tab of SAP Cloud Platform Integration web tooling, a zip was downloaded, which contained multiple zip files representing each artifact.
-With SAP Cloud Platform Integration version 2.53.x or 3.11.x, the mass download has been changed to contain folders representing each artifact.
+In the past, whenever you download multiple artifacts (mass download) from the Design tab of SAP Cloud Integration web tooling, a zip was downloaded, which contained multiple zip files representing each artifact.
+With SAP Cloud Integration version 2.53.x or 3.11.x, the mass download has been changed to contain folders representing each artifact.
 Meaning, the downloaded zip file will now contain folders (with all the resources including artifacts project structure).
 This zip file can now be directly imported into the resource editor of your choice and manage the versions accordingly.

 Eclipse IDE and GIT